Watershed Resources

 • Don’t dump yard waste/leaves in drainage ditches or in the street.
 Lawn clippings can be left in the yard to aid in fertilization.
 Compost leaves.
 Leave a vegetated area by your stream edge.
 Don’t spray road ditches; bare soil erodes.
 Seed and mulch any bare areas that develop.

-• Dispose of household hazardous waste and paint properly
+• Dispose of household hazardous waste and paint properly.

-• Utilize rain barrels and rain gardens to reduce localized flooding and your use of ground water resources
+• Utilize rain barrels and rain gardens to reduce localized flooding and your use of groundwater resources.

-• Inspect and maintain septic system regularly
+• Inspect and maintain the septic system regularly.

-• Choose environmentally friendly household products
+• Choose environmentally friendly household products.

-• Use PVC for tile outlets, corrugated tile that dangles over a stream bank causes erosion.
-Rock pads below tile outlets where they drip can prevent bank erosion
+• Use PVC for tile outlets;corrugated tile that dangles over a stream bank causes erosion.
+Rock pads below tile outlets where they drip can prevent bank erosion.

 Watershed Resources: